nirtamir2/talks/2025-06-25/src/slides.md

 <!-- TODO: wireframe true -->

 <!--
-Here are sone geometries with the same normal material.
+Here are some geometries with the same normal material.
 Cube Sphere Cyliner Torus Plane - Notice that they all ends with Geometry -->